 The challenge of combining family life with work in the theatre proved one step too far, so four years ago, Georgie embraced a career in teaching drama.
 She directed the sixth form production of Jerusalem at Bedales in 2016 before working as a drama teacher at Dauntsey's and then Head of Drama at St Swithun's.
 She returns to Bedales as a teacher of drama across the year groups.
 The lure of Bedales for her was twofold: the prospect of working in an environment where the individual is nurtured as well as working in a school where the arts are recognised as an integral element of that individual's education.

-Phil is deputy head co-curricular at Bedales, having been Director of Drama and Dance here and Head of Drama at Alcester Grammar in the Midlands.
-Phil has just finished his four-year chair of the National Independent Schools' Drama Association (2014-18).
+Phil is Deputy Head (Operational & Co-curricular) at Bedales, having been Director of Drama and Dance here and Head of Drama at Alcester Grammar in the Midlands.
+In 2018, Phil finished his four-year chair of the National Independent Schools' Drama Association.
 He was awarded a scholarship for the Birmingham University Playwriting Master's degree and after gaining his PGCE at nearby Warwick University (via a circuitous route, involving a spell in management in London and four months in India earning his TEFL certification), he returned occasionally to be a visiting teacher on the PGCE course.

 Phil co-founded Rough Fiction with Simon Pittman, now Associate Director (Learn and Train) at Frantic Assembly.
 They met at university and, after transferring a production from university to the Pleasance Theatre in Islington, they were invited to bring a new show to the Edinburgh Festival.
 They created Hospitals and Other Buildings That Catch Fire which was met by critical acclaim, nominated for a Fringe First and subsequently selected for the National Student Drama Festival.
 They produced Killing Alan, also at the Edinburgh Festival.
 Rough Fiction were an associate company at The Point, Eastleigh from 2010 to 2012.
 The Last of The Lake toured the UK in 2012 supported by Arts Council England and co-commissioned by Brighton Dome.